MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/trial-admin-signup.md

 ---
 author: alwinv
-description: Learn how to obtain and assign a viral license so users can sign up for the free Dynamics 365 Connected Spaces Preview ms.author: alwinv ms.date: 06/15/2022 ms.topic: article
+description: Learn how to obtain and assign a viral license so users can sign up for the free Dynamics 365 Guides trial ms.author: alwinv ms.date: 06/15/2022 ms.topic: article
-title: Obtain and assign a viral license to enable users to sign up for a free trial of Dynamics 365 Connected Spaces Preview ms.reviewer: v-bholmes
+title: Obtain and assign a viral license to enable users to sign up for a free trial of Dynamics 365 Guides ms.reviewer: v-bholmes
 ---